Hiring in Europe in 2025? Get our free guide to employment costs, net pay, and salary benchmarks across 36 European countries.

 When you hire employees in Canada, you have certain obligations as an employer.
 HR compliance is about ensuring your policies and procedures respect all applicable laws and regulations regarding employment and work practices.
 Complying with local employment law in Canada is fundamental for the correct running of your business - not only because these laws are in place to protect employees and guarantee their rights are safeguarded, but to minimise your risk of liabilities as an employer.
 Being compliant means respecting and following all local labour laws, sick leave and illness benefits, annual leave, minimum wage, tax credits, working hours regulations, employment contracts, etc.

 As with every other country, there are certain costs associated with employing a worker in Canada that come on top of the gross salary you are offering.
-In Canada those are pension plans contribution, employment insurance, and employer health tax.
+In Canada, those are pension plan contributions, employment insurance, and employer health tax.
 To view the exact percentages and amounts given the salary you are planning to offer, you can use our handy calculator tool.

 Boundless as the Employer of Record Canada files all pertinent taxes, Canada pension plan contributions and other contributions to the social system in order for the Canada employee to be compliant.